KnownSH/Discord4u/README.md

 **Will it take me longer to program than it has taken Boeing's Starliner to reach orbit?** </br>Probably.

 **Is it realistic?** </br>Depends on my mood.

-There may be claims that this is some sort of AI generated slop README file, sadly it isn't, i've been without sleep for awhile, I should probably go to sleep.